IAmPavelDev/nvim/README.md

 Neovim config

-Based on Primeagean's nvim config: https://github.com/ThePrimeagen/init.lua
+Based on Primeagen's nvim config: https://github.com/ThePrimeagen/init.lua

 I've added some useful plugins and removed some that was annoying.